 As a result, it’s usually best to consider private loans as a last resort after you’ve exhausted your federal loan allotment and have taken advantage of other forms of aid.

 Before applying for student loans, which can end up being extremely costly, check out your other resources for paying for college.

 Scholarships can come directly from your school or from an outside organization.
 In most cases, you don’t have to pay this money back.
 Exceptions can include dropping out of college, not maintaining a minimum GPA requirement or changing your major if the scholarship came from a specific program.

 Check out what your school has to offer and use scholarship search engines to make the most of the opportunities that are available to you.

 Like scholarships, grants typically don’t need to be repaid, though some may have requirements you have to meet to avoid that.
 The federal government offers grants to students who have financial need, and you may also be able to get one through your school or a private organization.

 The federal work-study program provides part-time jobs to college students, both on and off campus.
 In some cases, schools may have agreements with third-party employers to make it possible for you to get a job in your course of study.
 Available work-study opportunities will be listed once you’ve filled out your FAFSA.

 Some employers offer tuition reimbursement as an employee benefit.
-Depending on the employer, there may be strings attached.
+However, depending on the employer, there may be strings attached.
 For example, you may need to be with the company for a certain amount of time before you qualify.
 The benefit is also usually capped.

 The bottom line

-While it’s a good idea to first exhaust your grant and scholarship options, knowing how to get a student loan is an important part of planning for college.
-Start by filling out the FAFSA to see how much federal aid you can get, then look for private student loans to cover any gaps in your funding.
+Knowing how to get a student loan is a crucial part of planning for college, especially if you’ve exhausted your scholarship and grant options.
+Start by filling out the FAFSA to see how much federal aid you can get, then look to private student loans to cover any remaining gaps in your funding.